AuReMe/esmecata/article_data/README.md

 #### Algae symbionts

 Microbiotes from Metagenomes experiment ([Burgunter et al. 2020](https://doi.org/10.3389/fmars.2020.00085) and [KleinJan et al. 2023](https://doi.org/10.1111/mec.16766)).
-35 MAGs were selected from KleinJan et al. 2023 with more than 90% completion.
+35 MAGs were selected from KleinJan et al. (2023) with more than 90% completion.

 ### Reproduce experiments

-The experimetns made in the article of EsMeCaTa (a preprint is available at [biorXiv](https://doi.org/10.1101/2022.03.16.484574
-)) are available in this [Zenodo archive](https://zenodo.org/records/14502342).
+The experiments made in the article of EsMeCaTa (a preprint is available at [biorXiv](https://doi.org/10.1101/2022.03.16.484574)) are available in this [Zenodo archive](https://zenodo.org/records/14502342).

-Furthermore, in this archive, there are several precomptued database present (to try) to reproduce these experiments.
+Furthermore, in the Zenodo archive, there are several precomputed database present (to try) to reproduce these experiments.

 To run these experiments, you will have to install esmecata with: `pip install esmecata`